skienzmatishun/rippreport/content/p/vote-2026/index.md

 summary: Baldwin County politicians are plastering smiles across slick campaign ads while hiding their deep ties to a brutal wrongful conviction scheme.
 Public records reveal how key candidates running for office directly benefited from burying crucial evidence that put an innocent man behind bars.
-Pull back their polished corporate curtain to expose the dirty money and rigged systems ruling our local elections.
+We pull back their polished corporate curtain to expose the dirty money and rigged systems ruling our local elections.
 ---
 One day to go for the primary elections.
 Please vote and ask your neighbors as well to vote.